- Important Considerations

 - Managing Your Preview Settings

-The ownCloud thumbnail system generates previews of files for all ownCloud apps that display files, such as the Files app.
+The ownCloud preview system generates thumbnails and previews of files for all ownCloud apps that display files such as the Files or the Files Mediaviewer app.

 The following image shows some examples of previews of various file types.